napari/napari/docs/naps/2-conda-based-packaging.md

     limitations (e.g. availability of dependencies).
 As a result, the plugin manager needs to source the list of plugins from a repository-agnostic source: the napari hub API.
 It must be noted that napari hub currently uses PyPI as the ground truth for the list of published plugins and the available versions.
-This might need to change in the future if the scenario described in this bullet point becomes a reality.
+2. Once the napari hub API is feeding the list, the plugin manager will also list those available on conda-forge.
+Packages that are only available on PyPI can also be installed as long as:
+      * The dependencies of the PyPI package are on conda-forge
-2. Once the napari hub API is feeding the list, the plugin manager should only list those available on conda-forge, marking the packages only published on PyPI as unavailable for now.
-In the future, we might explore how to deal with PyPI packages within conda in a safe way, but this is an open packaging question that is extremely difficult to tackle robustly, way beyond the scope of this document.
+      * The PyPI package is pure Python (no compiled libraries) In the future, we might explore how to deal with PyPI packages within conda in a safer way, but this is an open packaging question that is extremely difficult to tackle robustly.
 3. Instrument the plugin manager backend so it can use `conda` or `mamba` to run the plugin installation, update or removal.
-4. Control the dependency landscape of the plugin ecosystem using the `napari-pinnings` metapackage mentioned in Milestone 1.
+4. Add some control to the dependency landscape of the plugin ecosystem using the `napari-pinnings` metapackage mentioned in Milestone 1.

 There are some technical limitations we need to work out as well, namely:

-* Some updates might fail because some files are in use already.
+* Some plugin updates might fail because some files are in use already.
 For example, a plugin requires a more recent build of numpy (still allowed in our pinnings), but numpy has been imported already, so Windows has blocked the library files.
 An off-process update will be needed on Windows for the installation to succeed.
 On Unix systems this might not be a problem, but the update will still be incomplete without a napari restart (because numpy was already imported).
   This can be solved by watching the imported modules and the files involved in the conda transaction.
 On Windows, we can write a one-off activation script that will run before `napari` starts the next time.
 On Unix systems, a notification saying "Restart needed for full effect" might be enough.
 * The plugin manager was designed to install one package at a time with `pip`.
 We have extended it to use `conda` or `mamba`, but it still works on a package-by-package basis.
 It would be preferred to offer the possibility of installing several packages together for more efficient solves, but